List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Netossa

 Netossa is different from the rest of The Great Rebellion as her ability appears to have no magical or mystical source.
 Her skill is shown to be the product of her own hard work and practice.
 She can skillfully throw nets that she keeps on her back.
 She is so accurate in her aim that she is able to capture a Horde Trooper by casting a net through the bars of her cell door.
 Netossa has the features of an African-American woman.

+In the Masters of the Universe Classics toyline, Netossa comes from a land that was beyond the reaches of the Evil Horde.

 Netossa appears in She-Ra and the Princesses of Power.
 In this continuity, Netossa's powers are magical, being able to cast energy nets of varying size, both for entrapment and as force-fields.
 She is also married to Spinnerella.

 Netossa is voiced by Diane Pershing in the 1980s series and by Krystal Joy Brown in the 2018 series.

 King Randor

 King Randor is the ruler of Eternia, son of King Miro, husband to Queen Marlena, and father of Prince Adam and Princess Adora.

-In the original animated series, King Randor is chiefly shown wearing his crown and royal robes, presiding over dinners, and shaking his head over Adam's supposed laziness and Orko's apparent ineptitude.
+In the original animated series, Randor is chiefly shown wearing his crown and royal robes, presiding over dinners, and shaking his head over Adam's supposed laziness and Orko's apparent ineptitude.
 In the episode "Prince Adam No More," he demonstrates battle abilities when he helps He-Man fight off Skeletor's flying robots as they escape from Snake Mountain, mentioning his "strong left hook" from his warrior years.
-In the He-Man and She-Ra The Secret of the Sword movie, he threatens to tear Snake Mountain to the ground in order to rescue Princess Adora after Skeletor and Hordak abduct her a second time.
+In the He-Man and She-Ra The Secret of the Sword film, he threatens to tear Snake Mountain to the ground in order to rescue Princess Adora after Skeletor and Hordak abduct her a second time.